-How to Request Additional Visitation with Your Child
+#6: How to Request Additional Visitation with Your Child in a California Court

 Things will go more smoothly if your co-parent agrees to increase your visitation.
 A family court judge will still need to approve the modification, but judges are more willing to do so if both parents agree it is a good idea.
 If the other parent disagrees, they may fight the change, and the process can become complicated.

-Filing a Request for More Visitation Time in Family Court
+How to File a Request for More Visitation Time in California Family Court

 If parents cannot agree on modifying a custody order, the parent seeking the modification (i.e. more visitation) will need to file a motion with the court to request it.